Trey-Freeman/CS4310-node/README.md

 * Have team specific meetings/chats through the use of our private chat rooms.
 * Contacting the admin in case of technical difficulty.
 * Review driver time sheets and payments.

-TODO:
-1. Admin Users and Views Special for the Admins
-2. Error messages and pages
-3. Video Conferencing
-4. Hookup Job Applications to the database.
-5. Delete and edit doesn't exist for our stuff.
-6. Make Snake?
-7. Complaints
-8. Fix any bugs